An application can interact with the Authorizer through a set of gRPC or HTTPS REST APIs.

 You can find these values in the Policy settings in the Aserto Console.

-The Authorizer provides the following APIs to calling applications:
+The Authorizer provides the following API categories to calling applications: